TouwaStar/SeleniumTest/README.md

 pytest: pip install pytest

 Set username and password in .py file to a real account before running for auto-login fixture to work.

+run by writing
+> pytest
+from root directory